ThomasPiergiovanni/oc_p5/README.md

 **DESCRIPTION**: The password to authenticate the user with the MySQL server.
 **MANDATORY**: Yes.
 **DEFAULT SETTINGS**: root.
-**CUSTOM SETTINGS**: Must be the password of the user corresponding account.
+**CUSTOM SETTINGS**: Must be the password of the user's corresponding account.
 For more information, please check [MySQL connector API official website](https://dev.mysql.com/doc/connector-python/en/).

 ### 4.8.
 SELECTED_CATEGORIES.